Hydrocyanation: With activated alkenes

-Esters, nitriles and other carbonyl derivatives also undergo conjugative hydrocyanation.
+Esters, nitriles, and other carbonyl derivatives also undergo conjugative hydrocyanation.
 When alkali metal cyanides are used, at least partial neutralization of the reaction medium is usually necessary.
-Neutralization can be accomplished through an acidic group on the substate itself (internal neutralization). or through the addition of an external acid (external neutralization).
-Acetic acid is commonly used for this purpose, in a procedure pioneered by Lapworth.
+Neutralization can be accomplished through an acidic group on the substrate itself (internal neutralization). or through the addition of an external acid (external neutralization).
+Acetic acid is commonly used for this purpose, in a procedure originally described by Lapworth.